Qasida: Burushaski

 In Burushaski, the Qasida refers broadly to Isma'ili devotional literature in general rather than a specific style of poetry and is interchangeably used with the word Ginan in the language.
-It was regularly performed in the jamat-khana and has been a cornerstone of Ismaili practics in the Hunza Valley.
+It was regularly performed in the jamat-khana and has been a cornerstone of Ismaili practices in the Hunza Valley.
 The Burushaski Qasida is used extensively to describe Ismaili philosophy, theology, and hermeneutics in a vernacular language.
 Furthermore, the Qasida builds upon classical Isma'ili thought, with original theological, metaphysical, and teleological expositions that draw on the historically unprecedented philosophical injunctions of the Ismaili Imams.

 Aga Khan’s message to Hunzai, congratulating him on the completion of the "Ginan Book", 1961.

 The Burushaski Qasida has had a pivotal role in developing the Burushaski language.
 Burushaski had been a broken, oral tongue, without a written script.
 This changed in 1961, 'Allamah Hunzai published his first poetry collection, entitled Nagmah-yi Israfil, which featured a selection of his Burushaski poems.
 The collection was telegrammed in the same year to the 49th Isma'ili Imam, Shah Karim al-Husayni, who, in his response, ascribed to 'Allamah Hunzai's collection the status of a "ginan book in the Burushaski language."

 As van-Skyhawk notes this had the effect of sacralizing 'Allamah Hunzai's poetry for the Isma'ilis, and thus his poems were and continue to be widely recited in Isma'ili jama'at-khanas following this exchange.’
-Apart from Allama Hunzai, leading Burushaki Qasida poets include Aalijah Ghulamuddin Hunzai and Wazir Fida Ali Esar.
+Apart from Allama Hunzai, leading Burushaski Qasida poets include Aalijah Ghulamuddin Hunzai and Wazir Fida Ali Esar.

 Below is an excerpt from, “Noor-e-shama”, one of Allama Hunzai’s most popular Burushaski Qasida:

 In 2013, the recitation of Burushaski ginans was discouraged at Isma'ili jamat khanas by regional councils.
 However, Burushaski Qasidas continue to be sung at Dawaat (traditional house warming), zikr-mehfil, and other similar private religious gatherings.
 Several artists such as Meher-Angez, Barkat Ali, Shakila Parveen, Islam Habib, and Noman Asmet are recording and publishing Burushaski Qasida on streaming platforms online.
 These renditions have amassed millions of views.
 Many of these recording are accompanied with a chardah and a daff, which are instruments inspired by Central Asian Isma'ili traditions.